 The test takes around 10 minutes.
 If you take the IAT on Project Implicit’s website, you may also be asked to answer questions before or after the test.
 These questions may relate your demographics or how you feel about certain opinions.
 For example, you may be asked to answer questions about your opinions on infectious diseases or your political opinions.

 After, you are given results.
 The results may say that you have no bias, or that you hold a “slight,” “moderate,” or “strong” bias toward black people or white people.
 Again, you can take different versions of the IAT to assess your implicit biases toward people of different races, sexual orientations, or even your self-esteem.

-Criticism and Use of the IAT
+Criticism of the Implicit Association Test

 Maybe you’ve heard of the IAT before.
 In an episode of King of the Hill, Hank and Peggy take the test.
 They call it the “racist test.”
 The test was featured on Oprah.
 It was also discussed in Malcolm Gladwell’s book Blink.
 The book discusses snap judgements and using limited information and a thin lens to make critical decisions.
 This idea is closely related to prejudices, which are opinions formed with a narrow set of information.

 But although it has been praised by thought leaders around the country, it’s not considered a perfect test.
 Publications like The New York Times and the Wall Street Journal have both criticized the test.
 Some of these criticisms stem from the fact that people may take the test multiple times and get different answers.
 Or, other factors could play into someone’s reaction times while taking the test.

 Response To Criticism of IAT From Project Implicit